 I think our blog is particularly special, as the video testimonials capture the raw emotion and strength of each participant.
 Beneath the filters, the life-long effect that these assaults are having on survivors are more than just words on a webpage: you can see it in their eyes and hear it in their voice – it is too hard to ignore.

 During the campaign so far, I’ve had the pleasure of meeting some of the bravest, strongest, most amazing people.
 I am in awe of their decision to trust me with their stories, and use their voice to influence change”

 What started as a campaign at my own university campus in Bristol has grown into a national movement thanks to the incredible response it has received.
 During the campaign so far, I’ve had the pleasure of meeting some of the bravest, strongest, most amazing people.
-I am in awe of their decision to trust me with their stories, and use their voice to influence change.
+I am in awe of their decision to trust me with their stories, and use their voices to influence change.

 Their fearlessness is why it is so important to speak out on the everyday incidents.
 If you stay silent on the bum grab or the holler in the street, how can we tell rape survivors that they can speak out and we will listen?
 How can we tell perpetrators that their behaviour is not okay, if we’ve enabled it for so long?

 There are so many ways you can help combat sexual assault and harassment”

 Their stories helped me come to terms with my own experience.